braph-software/BRAPH-2/tutorials/general/tut_ba/test_readme.md

 [![Tutorial Brain Atlas](https://img.shields.io/badge/PDF-Download-red?style=flat-square&logo=adobe-acrobat-reader)](tut_ba.pdf)

 ![Brain atlas figure created with BRAPH 2.0](fig01.jpg)
  > **Figure01.
-Brain atlas figure created with BRAPH 2.0.** Example of a brain surface image with some nodes representing brain regionsbegin"abstract"
+Brain atlas figure created with BRAPH 2.0.** Example of a brain surface image with some nodes representing brain regions

 This Tutorial explains how to work with the Graphical User Interface (GUI) to manage brain atlases.
 This is typically the first step required to perform a graph analysis in BRAPH 2.0.